Today, I had the pleasure of visiting Ann, who has been living with lupus. Honestly, I left her home feeling more encouraged than when I arrived.

-I am a mom to a teenage daughter.
-I migrated from Kenya, Africa, searching for greener pastures and self-development.
+Ann is a mom to a teenage daughter.
+I migrated from Kenya, Africa, in search of greener pastures and self-development.
 My daughter just graduated from high school this past summer.

-We are planning to enroll her at the University of Texas Arlington.
+We plan to enroll her at the University of Texas Arlington.

-I am a trained nurse by profession.
-I started as a wound nurse in Indiana.
-With time, I gained experience and evolved in management as a nurse case manager.
-I take pride in what I do daily.
+She is a trained nurse by profession.
+She started as a wound nurse in Indiana.
+Over time, gained experience and evolved in my management role as a nurse case manager.
+She takes pride in her work.

-In 2012, I started experiencing minor signs and symptoms of pain and fatigue on and off, but nothing serious.
-This happened a couple of times without alarming consequences.
-Then, in 2013, one particular morning at work, I collapsed and fell in my office.
-This fall was concerning and warranted a series of tests, leading to my lupus diagnosis.
+Then, in 2013, one particular morning at work, she collapsed and fell in her office.
+This was concerning and warranted a series of tests, leading to my lupus diagnosis.

-Lupus can be devastating for anyone who has it.
-It is an autoimmune disorder where the body’s immune system mistakenly attacks itself, producing excess antibodies in the bloodstream that confuse the system.
+In her own words, she explains that lupus is an autoimmune disorder in which the body’s immune system mistakenly attacks itself, producing excess antibodies in the bloodstream that confuse the system.
 This can result in painful joints, swelling or inflammation, muscle deterioration, and even organ failure.
+It can be devastating for anyone who has it

 Some warning signs of an Autoimmune disease can include: